-- Eliminated to the extent possible by July 21.
-Concessions, vending, and some national brands will be phased-out by December 2022 (pending DEQ approval), with proactive strategies to reduce to the greatest extent possible in the near term.
+- Eliminated to the extent possible by July 21, 2021.
+Concessions, vending, and some national brands will be phased-out by December 2022, with proactive strategies to reduce to the greatest extent possible in the near term.

-More resources coming soon.
-Contact Lela Garner (firstname.lastname@example.org) from UVA's Office for Sustainability with any questions.
+- Contact Lela Garner (email@example.com) with the Office for Sustainability

 Frequently Asked Questions

-- Facilities and venues across Grounds will offer and promote more visible zero waste strategies like stations to refill reusable water bottles, greater availability of compostable food and drink containers, and the placement of more composting and recycling bins.
+- Facilities and venues across Grounds added more visible zero-waste strategies such as stations to refill reusable water bottles, more compostable food and drink containers, and more composting and recycling bins.

-- UVA Dine facilities will provide utensils and food-service items made from compostable materials rather than plastic.
+- UVA Dine facilities provides utensils and food-service items made solely from compostable materials rather than plastic.

-- Stores and dining facilities on Grounds will now offer patrons the option of no bag (use your backpack or tote), a reusable bag, or a paper bag.
+- Stores and dining facilities on Grounds offer patrons the option of no bag (use your backpack or tote), a reusable bag or a paper bag.

-- UVA’s centralized waste program for academic spaces, which co-locates recycling and landfill containers in central building locations, will continue to expand.
-This initiative aligns with the Governor’s order to reduce plastic bag liners, maximizes the efficiency of custodial services, and is a best practice in reducing waste sent to landfills.
+- UVA’s centralized waste program for academic spaces, which co-locates recycling and landfill containers in central building locations, continues to expand.

 At UVA we sort our waste into three separate streams: recycling, composting, and landfill.
 All items recycled on Grounds are hand-sorted by our UVA Recycling team at the Fontana Sort Facility (we do tours if you’re interested!).
 Our compostable items head across the mountain to Black Bear Composting in Crimora, Virginia.
-As a last resort, items that cannot be recycled, composted, or reused are sent to landfills within a 100 mile radius of UVA.
-See more specifics about waste minimization efforts on our Materials & Waste page or view the Where Does UVA's Waste Go Guide.
+As a last resort, items that cannot be recycled, composted, or reused are sent to landfills within a 100-mile radius of UVA.

-EO77 does apply to UVA Health and research labs - for example, when purchasing for an event or stocking a kitchenette.
-However, certain plastics necessary for medical and/or research purposes are exempt from EO77.
-Additionally, per guidance from the Department of Environmental Quality, UVA has requested an extension for certain plastics necessary for public health and/or public safety.
+Plastic-reduction requirements do apply to UVA Health and research labs - for example, when purchasing for an event or stocking a kitchenette.
+However, certain plastics necessary for medical and/or research purposes are currently exempt.

-All official UVA vendors have been informed of EO77 and asked to comply.
+All official UVA vendors have been asked to comply with our waste minimization goals by December 2022.
 Some caterers have been using compostable wares for years, whereas others are still learning.
-In order to avoid adverse burdens on small-scale local caterers, UVA has been granted an extension in caterer compliance until December 2022.
 However, almost all area businesses should be willing to work with you to meet your needs.

 Unfortunately not.
 Eco-Products also offers non-compostable product lines.
 Always check each product.

-At this time, boxed water is not an acceptable alternative at UVA, because these cartons are not recyclable on Grounds.
+At this time, boxed water is not an acceptable alternative at UVA, because these cartons contain certain non-paper materials and are not recyclable on Grounds.